elastos/Elastos.CarrierClassic.Bootstrap/README.md

 ## Summary

-Elastos Carrier boostrap daemon is a basic service to help new node join and bootstrap the Elastos Carrier network.
+Elastos Carrier bootstrap daemon is an essential service to help new nodes join and bootstrap the Elastos Carrier network.

 ## Build from source

 ### GNU/Linux (Ubuntu 16.04-x86_64 LTS is recommended)

-Currently, **GNU/Linux is the only recommend platform** to run the Elastos carrier boostrapd officially.
+Currently, **GNU/Linux is the only recommend platform** to run the Elastos carrier bootstrapd officially.

 #### 1. Install Pre-requirements